OxfordSKA/OSKAR/readme.txt

 * oskar_vis_add                 : Adds two OSKAR visibility files together.
 * oskar_vis_add_noise           : Adds thermal noise to an OSKAR visibility file.
-* oskar_vis_stats               : Displays statistics for an OSKAR visibility
+* oskar_vis_summary             : Displays a summary and optional statistics
-                                  file.
-* oskar_vis_summary             : Displays a summary of an OSKAR visibility file.
+                                  of data within an OSKAR visibility file.
 * oskar_vis_to_ms               : Converts an OSKAR visibility file to a Measurement Set.